ProjectPythia/CFC-extreme-weather-cookbook/README.md

 (Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 Caribbean precipitation extremes using HighResMIP
+### Section 2 Precipitation extremes using HighResMIP

 In this notebook, we'll examine precipitation extremes using the HighResMIP data.
 We'll do the following:
 - Making subregional-scale plots with the HighResMIP